trees02

 owking-santacatalogbacka

-Portland’s latterday forefathers Bill and Sam Naito renovated the building in the mid-1970’s and opened the Galleria with 42 stores on three floors.
+Portland’s latterday forefathers Bill and Sam Naito renovated the building in the mid-1970s and opened the Galleria with 42 stores on three floors.
 The urban mall met with early success, but over the years it lost its luster and retail has been consolidated on the first floor.
-The Western Cullinary Institute has taken up shop on the upper floors with a space on the main floor for a restaurant, cafe and a coffee shop where they feature baked goods from the school.
+The Western Culinary Institute occupies the upper floors with a space on the first floor for a restaurant, cafe and a coffee shop where they feature the baked creations of aspiring chefs from the Institute.
+Brooks Brothers now occupies a large portion of the first floor.

 Department Stores

-[Home] [Site Map] [Amusement Parks] [Historic Portland] [Department Stores] [Bloomingdales] [Streetcars] [Trains] [Mt Hood] [Oregon Coast] [Post Card History] [Portland Hotels] [Portland Neighborhoods] [Getaways] [News] [Links] [Contact Us]
+[Portland History] [Site Map] [Amusement Parks] [Historic Portland] [Department Stores] [Bloomingdales] [Streetcars] [Railroads] [Mt Hood] [Oregon Coast] [Post Card History] [Portland Hotels] [Portland Neighborhoods] [Getaways] [Contact Us]